-Detailed non-CO2 emissions projections (part of BEIS UEPs) are sent to us via email each year.
+Detailed non-CO2 emissions projections (part of BEIS EEP) are sent to us via email each year.
 This outlines UK-level projections by gas and activity name, growth rates are calculated using that data.
 For landfill methane emissions, a share of the UK projections is taken using the NI/UK Split in waste emissions from the Defra model (called Melmod) which is used for the inventory emissions estimates.
 This is provided directly to SASB from the inventory consultants.
 Growth rates are calculated using the projections data and are applied to the latest inventory emissions data for NI

-There are no policy savings included for this sector.
+• There are no policy savings included for this sector.

-- UK growth rates applied to NI emissions data will increase uncertainty within the projections since there may be variations between the UK and NI, e.g. there is less methane capture at landfills in NI. - The non-combustion related projections use the 1990-2017 inventory as the baseline for BEIS' energy and emissions projections.
-They state that the impact of the differing baselines should be limited as the estimation of historical non-CO2 emissions has not changed significantly.
+UK growth rates applied to NI emissions data will increase uncertainty within the projections since there may be variations between the UK and NI, e.g. there is less methane capture at landfills in NI.
+Policy, Economics and Statistics Division

-Policy, Economics and Statistics Division Department of Agriculture, Environment and Rural Affairs Dundonald House Upper Newtownards Road Ballymiscaw BELFAST BT4 3SB
+Department of Agriculture, Environment and Rural Affairs

+Dundonald House

+Upper Newtownards Road

+Ballymiscaw

+BELFAST BT4 3SB